skupperproject/skupper-example-hello-world/README.md

 It contains two services:

 * A backend service that exposes an `/api/hello` endpoint.
+It returns greetings of the form `Hello <count>`.

-* A frontend service that accepts HTTP requests and returns a greeting.
+* A frontend service that accepts HTTP requests, calls the backend to fetch new greetings, and serves them to the user.

-To process a request, the frontend calls the backend to fetch a new greeting.
-With Skupper, we can place the backend in one cluster and the frontend in another, without exposing the backend on the public internet.
+With Skupper, we can place the backend in one cluster and the frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.

 ## Prerequisites